 Dublin City Hall Wedding

 I always like to give a sense of Dublin to city centre weddings.
 The setting of City Hall and Dublin Castle nearby make for lovely backdrops for wedding photographs.
 The settings also add to the story of the day.
 I met with Siobhan and her bridal party at the North Star Hotel.
-The getting ready pictures also add to the story of the day.
-I rarely do any posed pictures at this point of the day unless requested.
-I just blend into the background and photograph everything as it is happening.
+The getting-ready pictures also add to the story of the day.
+Rarely do I do any posed pictures at this point of the day unless requested.
+Blending into the background and photograph everything as it is happening.

 I headed in the direction of City Hall and went across the road to The Oak.
-Dave and his groomsman having a quick pint and to capture the old world charm of The Oak.
+Dave and his groomsman having a quick pint and to capture the old-world charm of The Oak.
 There was also a twist to the tale of the day.
 Siobhan had hired a horse and carriage to bring herself and her father to City Hall.
 As it happened there was a parade and protest in Dublin that afternoon.
 The Quays and Dame Street were blocked to all traffic.
-So all routes to City Hall were closed.
-An Garda Síochána came to the rescue and gave Siobhan and her father a motor bike escort through the city.
+All routes to City Hall were closed.
+An Garda Síochána came to the rescue and gave Siobhan and her father a motorbike escort through the city.
 The staff at City Hall said this was a first and had never seen such a thing before.
-It also made for a great photograph coming up Parliament Street.
+A great photograph it made coming up Parliament Street.

 It was a beautiful wedding ceremony in the City Hall Atrium.
-It is one of the loveliest backdrop for wedding photographs in Dublin.
+One of the loveliest backdrop for wedding photographs in Dublin.
 There are also plenty of columns I can stand between so I am not visible during the ceremony.
 After the ceremony, we did the family pictures in the city hall.
-I also try to keep these as natural looking as possible and incorporated the beautiful architecture of City Hall.
+I also try to keep these as natural-looking as possible and incorporated the beautiful architecture of City Hall.
 There is an area by the side door of City Hall with an overhead view from the staircase that makes for the perfect spot for a group photograph.

 I then brought Siobhan and Dave for a walk around the grounds of Dublin Castle for the bridal photographs.
 They did not feel like they were posing for wedding photographs but taking a nice walk together after being married.
-The grounds of Dublin Castle are a lovely compliment to the City Hall wedding photographs.
+Dublin Castle grounds are also a lovely compliment to the City Hall wedding photographs.
 It all took only 10 minutes.
 So Siobhan and Dave did not miss any of their Fallon & Byrne wedding reception.

-Siobhan and Dave were delighted with their wedding photographs.
+Above all Siobhan and Dave were delighted with their wedding photographs.
 They thought that they looked beautiful and very natural.
-This is always one of the most rewarding part of wedding photography for me.
-I feel that brides look at their most beautiful on their wedding day when you do not pose them too heavily.
-The wedding guests also look at their very best when they do not feel like they are being photographed.
+Always one of the most rewarding part of wedding photography for me.
+Brides look at their most beautiful on their wedding day when you do not pose them too heavily.
+Also wedding guests look at their very best when they do not feel like they are being photographed.

-If you like my Dublin City Hall wedding photography and my style please feel free to call me anytime.
+So if you are looking for a photographer for your Dublin City Hall Wedding and you like my style please feel free to call me anytime.
 My mobile number is 087 995 1252.
-I would love to hear about your City Hall wedding plans.
-There is also a category on the site specifically for Dublin city centre weddings at https://deirdrebweddings.ie/category/dublin-city-center-weddings/ Where you may see more samples of my weddings around Dublin City.
+I would love to hear about your Dublin City Hall wedding plans.
+Also a category on the site is specifically for Dublin city centre weddings.
+Where you may see more samples of my weddings around Dublin City.